flyteorg/flyte/docs/deployment/plugins/k8s/index.rst

   .. group-tab:: Dask

-    To add the Dask repository, run the following command:
+    To add the Dask Helm repository, run the following command:

     .. code-block:: bash